 One final point – keep an eye on the future.
-A surprisingly large number of people I speak to are getting solar now while they are employed, in preparation for retirement or in expectation of a baby, when the mum (or dad!) will be home all day using power.
+A surprisingly large number of people we speak to are getting solar now while they are employed, in preparation for retirement or in expectation of a baby, when the mum (or dad!) will be home all day using power.

 So how does this compare to the output of a solar power system?

 Panels facing east will output more power in the morning and panels facing west will output power in the afternoon.
-Compared to north, panels facing east or west will not output quite as much over the course of a year, however losses are not that great, being more significant in winter when the sun is lower in the sky to the north.
-The Solaray Team have access to detailed aerial photos, and we can accurately measure your roof and provide advise based on that.
-For more information give us a call today on 1300 221 586.
+Compared to North, panels facing east or west will not output quite as much over the course of a year, however, losses are not that great, being more significant in winter when the sun is lower in the sky to the north.
+The Solaray Team have access to detailed aerial photos, and we can accurately measure your roof and provide advice based on that.
+For more information give us a call today on 1300 525 451.
 We can help you size up a system in less than 10 minutes.

-Do you have time of use billing?
+Do you have time-of-use billing?

 Do you have shade?

-According to Renewable Energy World, shading of as little as 9% of a solar system connected to a central inverter, can lead to a system-wide decline in power output with as much as 54%.
+According to Renewable Energy World, shading of as little as 9% of a solar system connected to a central inverter, can lead to a system-wide decline in power output by as much as 54%.

 The below image is a great example of how micro inverters can significantly increase output.
 In this image, the system will be working at near maximum output, despite the patchy shade.
 With a string inverter, the system will be outputting almost no power because of the panels in the bottom right.
 I have heard a bit of talk about bypass diodes lately.
 It is important to state that bypass diodes are designed to help stop hot spots on panels from bird droppings and the like.
-They do not work in the same way as micro inverters and will not help maximise output in shaded conditions like micro inverters do.
+They do not work in the same way as microinverters and will not help maximise output in shaded conditions like microinverters do.

 If you have patchy shade, please call the Solaray Team for more information.
 We have shade analysis tools that can help us provide professional advice on whether you need micro inverters or not, and to what extent shade will impact the predicted output of your system.
 We also have detailed product advice on the Enphase Micro Inverter System.

-I hope this information helps you cut through the sales talk.
-If it all gets too much, just keep it simple; solar can save you around $100/kW (4 panels) per quarterly power bill and will output around 4 times its size, doing more in summer and less in winter.
+We hope this information helps you cut through the sales talk.
+If it all gets too much, just keep it simple; solar can save you around $100 per kW per quarterly power bill and will output around 4 times its size, doing more in summer and less in winter.